 what a slight variation can do!

 - Use negative space to your advantage: Since you need to keep your viewer focused on the object that you’re displaying, make sure that you frame the photograph properly, going with negative space as the ideal choice.
+You can make the subject the only object in the photo by removing the background.
+A white or transparent background draws the viewers attention to the object in the frame without any distractions.
+Try this free background remover.
 Not only does it create a visually pleasing picture, but it’s also going to help keep the object the key feature and, of course, show your skill as the photographer.

 - When in doubt, add text: When you have a photo that you think just doesn’t quite what it needs to be a stand-alone feature photo on IG, go ahead and play around with text.
 Find a quote that matches the photo or that speaks to you in some way, and add it to the photo.
 Avoid going with a funky font that may take away from the photo — unless the photo would match it.
 Have both works together and create that professional finished product that will keep people coming to your photo.